 I offer Supervision to practising counsellors and psychotherapists working from a range of theoretical orientations working in a variety of settings.
 I have a Diploma in Integrative Supervision of Individuals and Groups, awarded Distinction.

-Alongside my Private Practice I am a Visiting Tutor in Counselling at York St John University.
+Alongside my Private Practice I am a Tutor on the Postgraduate Diploma in Counselling at York St John University.

 I have previously worked as a Therapist in a number of different settings, most recently at The Tuke Centre, the outpatient therapy service at The Retreat, in York.
 I am an Anxiety UK Approved Therapist and have offered therapeutic support to Anxiety UK members and beneficiaries.
 I am also an accredited professional by The Foundation for Infant Loss.